maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 This is a particularly useful test for checking that an answer is written in a particular form, e.g. "simplified".

+This test can also be used to establish \(\{4,4\} \neq \{4\}\).

+In order to implement this test it is necessary to have some simplification switched on.
+Really this test needs to be refactored to implement only the commutativity and associativity of the operators.

 ### CasEqual ###

 The CAS returns the result of the simple Maxima command